ajdillhoff/personal-site/content/notes/policy_gradient_methods.md

 ## Policy Gradients {#policy-gradients}

+> On-policy methods are those that improve the policy that is used to make decision, where off-policy methods do not directly consider the policy used to drive the agent.

 Q-Learning is an _off-policy_ learning algorithm that directly estimates optimal action values in order to find optimal policies.
 That is, it does not update a policy table or function.
 Instead, it chooses the best action given the computed estimates of the action values.
 Given a state-action space that is too complex to be efficiently represented as a table, the function must be approximated.
 This can be done by taking the derivative of the cost fnction with respect to its objective function.